-26. The Board should meet with the necessary frequency to properly perform its functions, at least eight times a year, in accordance with a calendar and agendas set at the beginning of the year, to which each director may proporthe addition of other items.
-Complies Partially complies □ Explain  27.
-Director absences should be kept to the bare minimum and quantified in the Annual Corporate Governance Report.
+26. The Board should meet with the necessary frequency to properly perform its functions, at least eight times a year, in accordance with a calendar and agendas set at the beginning of the year, to which each director may propose the addition of other items.

+The recommendation is partially fulfilled given that during 2017 the Board of Directors met on 7 occasions.
+The company considers that this number of meetings has been sufficient for the Board of Directors to perform effectively all the functions delegated to it.

+27. Director absences should be kept to the bare minimum and quantified in the Annual Corporate Governance Report.
 When directors have no choice but to delegate their vote, they should do so with instructions.
-Complies Partially complies Explain

-28. When directors or the Secretary express concerns about some proposal or in the case of directors, about the company's performance, and such concerns are not resolved at the meeting, the person expressing them can request that they be recorded in the minute book.
-Complies Partially complies Explain Not applicable 29.
-All directors should be entitled to call on the company for the advice an guidance they need to carry out their duties.
-The company should provid suitable channels for the exercise of this right, extending in special circumstances to external assistance at the company's expense.
-Complies Partially complies Explain 30.
-Independent of the expertise required by the Board members to carry out the functions, companies also offer them refresher programs when the situation calls for them.
-Complies Partially complies Explain Not applicable 31.
-Meeting Agendas must clearly indicate which items require a decision or a agreement so that members may previously study and collect the precise information necessary to do so.
+28. When directors or the Secretary express concerns about some proposal or, in the case of directors, about the company's performance, and such concerns are not resolved at the meeting, the person expressing them can request that they be recorded in the minute book.

+29. All directors should be entitled to call on the company for the advice and guidance they need to carry out their duties.
+The company should provide suitable channels for the exercise of this right, extending in special circumstances to external assistance at the company's expense.

+30. Independent of the expertise required by the Board members to carry out their functions, companies also offer them refresher programs when the situation calls for them.

+Complies X Explain Not applicable

+31. Meeting Agendas must clearly indicate which items require a decision or an agreement so that members may previously study and collect the precise information necessary to do so.

 When, exceptionally and due to reasons of urgency, the President chooses to submit decisions or agreements not included in the Agenda for approval, it will be necessary to obtain prior express authorization from a majority of members present, and reflect this in the Board minutes.

-Complies Partially complies Explain 32.
-Members must be periodically informed of significant movements in the shareholder structure and regarding the opinion of significant shareholders, investors, and ratin agencies of the Company and the Group.
-Complies Partially complies Explain 33.
-The Chairman is responsible for the efficient functioning of the Board of directors and therefore, apart from exercising the functions attributed by the bylaws, must prepare and submit the Board of directors a program including dates and items t discuss, organize and coordinate the periodic evaluation of the Board, as well as the Company's CEO, where necessary, being responsible for managing the Board and it effectiveness, ensure that sufficient time is devoted to discussing strategic functions and agree on and review programs designed to update each member's knowledge when necessary.
-Complies Partially complies Evolain
+32. Members must be periodically informed of significant movements in the shareholder structure and regarding the opinion of significant shareholders, investors, and rating agencies of the Company and the Group.

+33. The Chairman is responsible for the efficient functioning of the Board of directors, and therefore, apart from exercising the functions attributed by the Articles of Association, must prepare and submit the Board of directors a program including dates and items to discuss, organize and coordinate the periodic evaluation of the Board, as well as the Company's CEO, where necessary, being responsible for managing the Board and its effectiveness, ensure that sufficient time is devoted to discussing strategic functions, and agree on and review programs designed to update each member's knowledge when necessary.

-34. In cases in which there is a coordinating member, the bylaws or regulations of the Board of directors attributes the following powers apart from those granted by law: preside the Board of directors in the absence of the president and vice presidents, where applicable, reflect the concerns of the non-executive directors, keep in contact with the investors and shareholders to ascertain their points of view prior to reaching an opinion in this regard, specifically with regard to the Company's corporate governance, and coordinator the Chairman's plan of succession.
+34. In cases in which there is a coordinating member, the Articles of Association or regulations of the Board of directors attributes the following powers apart from those granted by law: preside the Board of directors in the absence of the president and vice presidents, where applicable, reflect the concerns of the non-executive directors, keep in contact with the investors and shareholders to ascertain their points of view prior to reaching an opinion in this regard, specifically with regard to the Company's corporate governance, and coordinator the Chairman's plan of succession.

-Complies

-Partially complies
+Complies Partially complies

-Not applicable
+Not applicable X

-35. The Board Secretary must be especially vigilant s o that his/he r actions a and dec isions take into account the recommendations on good governance reflected in this Good Governance Code applicable to the Cor npany.
+35. The Board Secretary must be especially vigilant so that his/her actions and decisions take into account the recommendations on good governance reflected in this Good Governance Code applicable to the Company.